rtCamp/docs.rtcamp.com/rtmedia/upgrading/upgrading-rtmedia-3.7.x-to-3.8/index.markdown

 ## Markup Changes

 We have removed [foundation](http://foundation.zurb.com/) from rtMedia code.
 The `rtp-foundation-js` handler is no more in rtMedia code.
-If you want to continue with foundation, then you must need to include own foundation files and do required changes.
+If you want to continue with foundation, then you must need to include your own foundation files and do required changes.

 **Following CSS classes introduced**